Broadcasters’ Advocacy Sparks Surge in D.C.'s Support for Radio - Radio Ink

 The effect of state broadcast associations and leaders lobbying for radio on Capitol Hill last week is already being measured, with a notable uptick in bipartisan, bicameral co-sponsors for legislation that supports local broadcast groups and operations.

-Since broadcasters talked face-to-face with lawmakers about the importance of AM radio in vehicles – particularly for emergency communications and rural communities – 17 additional members of Congress have pledged their support for the AM Radio for Every Vehicle Act.
+Since broadcasters talked face-to-face with lawmakers about the importance of AM radio in vehicles – particularly for emergency communications and rural communities – dozens of Congressmembers have pledged their support for the AM Radio for Every Vehicle Act.

 Just one day after broadcasters visited lawmakers, seven members signed on in support, with more following in the days after.
-The bill now has 54 Senate co-sponsors after Sen. Mike Crapo (R-ID) joined on March 10.
+The bill now has 56 Senate co-sponsors after Sens.
+Mike Crapo (R-ID), Jon Ossoff (D-GA), and John Kennedy (R-LA) joined.
 In the House, new co-sponsors include Reps.
-Riley Moore (R-WV), Josh Riley (D-NY), Chip Roy (R-TX), Pete Sessions (R-TX), Jill Tokuda (D-HI), Ron Estes (R-KS), Tim Burchett (R-TN), Thomas Tiffany (R-WI), Nick LaLota (R-NY), Earl “Buddy” Carter (R-GA), Joe Neguse (D-CO), Stephen Lynch (D-MA), and Terri Sewell (D-AL).
+Riley Moore (R-WV), Josh Riley (D-NY), Chip Roy (R-TX), Pete Sessions (R-TX), Jill Tokuda (D-HI), and Ron Estes (R-KS).
+The legislation has 103 sponsors in the House as of March 13.

 The bill seeks to ensure automakers maintain AM radio as a standard feature in new vehicles, emphasizing its vital role in emergency communications, local news, and public safety – especially in rural areas where digital signals can be unreliable.